Direct Appointment Program

 • be admitted to practice before a Federal Court, the highest court of a State, Territory, or Commonwealth, or the District of Columbia; and

 • meet the physical and medical requirements for commission in the Navy.
-If you have any questions about the medical qualifications or physical fitness standards, please contact a Navy recruiter.
+If you have concerns about the medical qualifications, you may contact the Accessions Program Manager but ultimately will need to go through medical screening process for adjudication.

-• The physical requirements include meeting Navy and DoD fitness standards, which are explained in the Physical Readiness Test Guide 5
+• The physical requirements include meeting Navy and DoD fitness standards.

-• Additionally, Navy officers are required to participate in at least one Physical Readiness Test each year.
-The test consists of completing as many curl-ups as possible in two minutes, pushups in two minutes, and a cardio test (typically a 1.5 mile run, but other options include a 500y/450m swim or 12-minute stationary bike).
-Additional information regarding the Physical Fitness Test can be found here.
+• Navy officers are required to participate in at least one Physical Readiness Test each year.
+The test consists of completing as many pushups as possible in two minutes, a cardio test (typically a 1.5 mile run, but other options include a 500y/450m swim, 12-minute stationary bike, or 2,000 meter row), and a timed plank.
+More information is available at Physical Fitness Test.

 NOTE: If you are an active duty naval officer currently attending law school and interested in applying via the Direct Appointment Program, please contact the Special Assistant for Accessions at navyjagaccessions@us.navy.mil.